Psychedelic Drug Laws in Idaho: Any Chance for Change?

 No. LSD (lysergic acid diethylamide) is illegal in Idaho.

 LSD is a Schedule I psychedelic drug.
 Its possession, sale, and production are punishable by law with severe sentences of up to 55 years, depending on the amount.

 This drug is covered the same way as psilocybin is under state law, so the penalties and legal action are the same.

-While this is a drug-associated with the party and rave scene, there are medical trials and many movements advocating its therapeutic use.
+While this drug is associated with the party and rave scene, medical trials and many movements advocate its therapeutic use.

 Using MDMA in Idaho can lead to penalties of 7 years in prison and considerably high fines.

 Ketamine is a sedative drug with powerful analgesic properties.
 All activity related to its recreational use is punishable by national and state law as it is a Schedule I drug.

 However, many states are beginning to legalize the medical use of ketamine, and it’s usually included in the Schedule III category.

 We expect ketamine laws to change soon in Idaho.